Aurelienbr96/Aurelienbr96/README.md

 - **About me**

 - 🚀 Specialized on React since 2017
-- 🚀 Working with Node, Golang, Vue, React Native
+- 🚀 Working with Node, Golang, React Native
 - 📫 How to reach me: aurelienbrachet123@gmail.com
 - 🎓 _Freelance_ Software Engineer